Why the Consulting Program Made Johnson my Top Business School Choice

 The extensive consulting prep support goes beyond just the walls of Sage Hall.
 The Consulting Club, CMC, and Management Cases course provide avenues to connect students with alumni at key consulting firms.
 I was delighted to learn how engaged Johnson alumni are and how much they are willing to help.
 Going to NYC to visit consulting firms can be stressful, but having friendly alumni there makes a world of difference.

 Johnson’s extensive Consulting Program was a critical factor in making Johnson my top choice.
 It helped me succeed in my internship and has positioned me well to crack any future business problems and think like a CEO.
-To read about my internship experience, you can read my post in the SGE Immersion’s “Center at Work” here.
+You can read about my internship experience in the SGE Immersion’s “Center at Work”.